saurav0523/liaplusAI-Backend/README.md

 Run npm install to ensure all dependencies are installed.
 Check tsconfig.json for correct configuration.

+Future Improvements

+Add a frontend using React to interact with the API.
+Implement pagination for the /posts endpoint.
+Add input validation using libraries like express-validator.
+Improve error handling with custom error middleware.

 Contact Information
 For any questions or support, please contact:

 Name: Saurav Gupta
 Email: gsaurav641@gmail.com